-At either the temporary hearing, or the final hearing, there may be a court reporter present, a bailiff, both parties, and their attorneys.
+There may be a court reporter present, a bailiff, both parties, and their attorneys at either the temporary hearing or the final hearing.

-If you will be testifying, you need to dress for your testimony as if you were going to church.
-Women need to wear darker clothing, no expensive flashy jewelry, and light makeup.
-Men should wear a suit, or at least a tie.
+If you are testifying, you need to dress for your testimony as if you were going to church.
+Women need to wear darker clothing, no expensive, flashy jewelry, and light makeup.
+Men should wear a suit or at least a tie.

 Everyone is nervous before testifying.
-Never, however, “fortify” yourself for testimony by taking tranquilizers, drinking alcohol, or having anything else which will either slow down or speed up your nervous system.
+However, never “fortify” yourself for testimony by taking tranquilizers, drinking alcohol, or having anything else that will either slow down or speed up your nervous system.

 If you are testifying, remember that you will be observed both in and out of the courtroom by jurors (perhaps), attorneys, witnesses for the other side, and sometimes, the judge.
-Jurors, if any, may see you in the elevator or on the stairway at the courthouse, or in the restroom or on the street.
+If any, jurors may see you in the elevator or on the stairway at the courthouse, or in the restroom or on the street.
 They may see you driving to the courthouse in your car.

-It is important that you conduct yourself in a courteous manner at all times.
-Obviously, a witness is not going to make a good impression on the stand if he has had an unfriendly encounter with a juror in traffic, or, if after his testimony, a juror hears him in the hall laughing at something humorous that occurred in the courtroom.
-While you are at the courthouse, either before or after your testimony, be serious, do not joke with other witnesses or attorneys, or do anything else that might give a juror the impression that you are taking your testimony, or the case itself, lightly.
+You must courteously conduct yourself at all times.
+Obviously, a witness will not make a good impression on the stand if he has had an unfriendly encounter with a juror in traffic, or if after his testimony, a juror hears him in the hall laughing at something humorous occurred in the courtroom.
+At the same time, you are at the courthouse, either before or after your testimony, be serious.
+Please do not joke with other witnesses or attorneys or do anything else that might give a juror the impression that you are taking your testimony, or the case itself, lightly.

 TELL THE TRUTH

 Always tell the truth when testifying.
-Failure to tell the truth constitutes perjury, a crime under the Texas Penal Code.
-Tell the truth to the best of your ability, whether it may “help” our side’s case, or “hurt” our case.
-Do not exaggerate, or try to make anything seem better or worse than it really is.
+Failure, to tell the truth constitutes perjury, a crime under the Texas Penal Code.
+Tell the truth to the best of your ability, whether it may “help” our side’s case or “hurt” our case.
+Please do not exaggerate or try to make anything seem better or worse than it really is.

-The corollary to this rule is that, once I am aware of these facts, I cannot allow you, if asked a question about these detrimental facts, to be untruthful about them.
+The corollary to this rule is that, once I am aware of these facts, I cannot allow you to question these detrimental facts and be untruthful about them.

 It is also important for me to know if you have ever had any prior arrests, criminal convictions, or other allegations of wrongdoing to misdeeds made against you, whether fairly or not.
-It is possible that the other side may try to use this to “impeach” your testimony, and therefore, it is important for me to be aware of this information.
+The other side may try to use this to “impeach” your testimony, and therefore, I need to be aware of this information.

-When I am asking you questions, it is called “direct-examination.”
-I must ask questions that are non-leading, and which do not suggest the actual answer.
+When I am asking you questions, it is called “direct examination.”
+I must ask questions that are non-leading and which do not suggest the actual answer.
 The questions that the other lawyer will ask you are “cross-examination.”
-He may ask you leading questions; that is, questions that suggest answers.
-When the other lawyer is asking you these questions, he is trying to “put words in your mouth.”
-Leading questions many times begin with “isn’t it a fact,” isn’t it true that,” or similar
+He may ask you were leading questions; that is, questions that suggest answers.
+When the other lawyer asks you these questions, he is trying to “put words in your mouth.”
+Many times, leading questions begin with, “isn’t it a fact,” isn’t it true that,” or similar

 questions.
 If you sense that the answer is in the question, be careful.
 These questions may contain implications that are only partially true and that require an explanation.

 Different lawyers have different techniques in cross-examining witnesses.
-At the outset of the cross-examination, the other attorney may appear to be friendly, but remember that he represents the other side of the lawsuit.
-Many lawyers, at the outset of cross-examination, are careful not to antagonize the witness so that the witness will prove what appears to be non-controversial information voluntarily and readily.
+At the outset of the cross-examination, the other attorney may appear friendly, but remember that he represents the other side of the lawsuit.
+At the outset of cross-examination, many lawyers are careful not to antagonize the witness so that the witness will prove what appears to be non-controversial information voluntarily and readily.

-Once this information is obtained, the lawyer will start to ask the harder questions, and press the witness.
+Once this information is obtained, the lawyer will ask the harder questions and press the witness.
 The moral of this story is that, although the other lawyer may appear to be friendly, he or she is not your friend; be careful that he or she does not lead you into saying something that you do not believe.

-Neither judges nor juries like witnesses that appear to be flippant, antagonistic, vindictive, or hostile; and this type of behavior can only have an adverse effect on the case.
+Neither judges nor juries like witnesses appear to be flippant, antagonistic, vindictive, or hostile, and this type of behavior can only harm the case.
 When answering the cross-examining attorney’s questions, give him the information in the same tone of voice and manner that you do your own attorney’s questions.

-For example, a woman would be simply stating the facts and would be an effective witness if she would say, reluctantly, that her husband slept until noon every day.
+For example, a woman would be simply stating the facts and would be an effective witness if she reluctantly said that her husband slept until noon every day.
 On the other hand, if she were to go on and add that he was a “worthless, shiftless, lazy person who slept every day until noon,” her vindictiveness would be very likely to help the cause of her husband.

 Do not react while the other party, or a witness for the other party, is testifying.
-You should remain calm, and your expression should not change no matter what the testimony is from the witness stand.
+It would help if you remained calm, and your expression should not change no matter what the testimony is from the witness stand.
 No one likes histrionics from a client at a counsel table.

-Do not try to memorize what you are going to say in your testimony, either in response to my direct examination, or cross-examination.
-You will sound coached, and far less believable than if you are simply spontaneous.
-It is a good idea for you to have a general idea of what you intend to say, but do not worry about saying it exactly the same way every time.
+Do not try to memorize what you will say in your testimony, either in response to my direct examination or cross-examination.
+You will sound coached and far less believable than if you are simply spontaneous.
+It is a good idea for you to have a general idea of what you intend to say, but do not worry about saying it the same way every time.

-If you have previously been deposed, we will review your deposition testimony before your hearing or trial testimony; but again, do not try to memorize the answers which you gave on deposition.
-You need only to be familiar with what you previously said, and give clear, truthful answers without exaggeration.
+If you have previously been deposed, we will review your deposition testimony before your hearing or trial testimony; but again, do not try to memorize the answers you gave on the deposition.
+You need to be familiar with what you previously said and give clear, truthful answers without exaggeration.

-At both a hearing and a trial (or at deposition), speak clearly and do not mumble.
-At a hearing or trial, while you are on the witness stand, look at the members of the jury or at the judge.
+At both a hearing and a trial (or at deposition), speak clearly and not mumble.
+While you are on the witness stand, at a hearing or trial, look at the jury members or the judge.
 Talk to them, and speak to them frankly as you would to a neighbor or a friend.
 Do not cover your mouth with your hand.
-It is important that you speak loudly enough for everyone in the courtroom to hear you.
+You must speak loudly enough for everyone in the courtroom to hear from you.

 Avoid certain expressions like “to tell you the truth,” or “I’ll tell you the truth,” or “to be honest,” or “well to be perfectly frank,” etc. The judge (or jurors) may be suspicious of witnesses who begin their testimony with these statements.
 They may believe that a witness who has to keep telling them that something is the truth may not be telling the truth.